ZracheSs-xyZ/DiscordQRCodeBot/README.md

 # DiscordQRCodeBot
 This is a Discord script that will provide a QR Code to your Axie Infinity scholars.

-# Donations
-With your donation, I will be able to keep working on this project and add new features.
-Thank you!

-* Ronin Wallet Address : ronin:a04d88fbd1cf579a83741ad6cd51748a4e2e2b6a
-* Ethereum Wallet Address : 0x3C133521589daFa7213E5c98C74464a9577bEE01

 # Setup
 1. Run Ubuntu on AWS ec2 instance
 2. Clone the file by running :